Important Info for Class of 2027

 First-year prospective majors in Computer Science should schedule CS 111-112, and Math 111 during the first year.
 It is possible to begin the CS major at any point during the first three semesters, although a later start will limit course choices and increase scheduling constraints.

 CS111, "Computer Science I", is the first course in the Computer Science sequence for major/minor.
 The course assumes no prior background and introduces the fundamental principles of programming, algorithmic-thinking, and problem solving using a high-level programming language (currently Java).
 Students with Advanced Placement Computer Science A exam scores of 4 or 5 will receive credit for CS 111 and place into CS 112.
-Students without such AP scores may still place out of CS 111 with permission of a CS faculty member after an informal consultation.
+Students without such AP scores may still place out of CS 111 with demonstrated proficiency in CS 111 topics based on formal instruction in Java and permission of a CS faculty member.

 CS 107, "Introduction to Scientific Computation", will be of interest to prospective majors in Mathematics or the Natural Sciences.
 Such students are strongly encouraged to take CS 107 rather than CS 103.
 Please note that CS 107 does not count towards CS major/minor requirements.